Skip to the main content.

 There are a lot of questions and some confusion out there about the April 14, 2016, Supreme Court of Canada ruling on Daniels v.
 Canada (Indian Affairs and Northern Development) (Daniels) and I’ve received quite a number of “what does this mean?” emails so figured a blog post on the topic would be timely.
 What follows are some notable legal perspectives from Indigenous law legal experts along with my not legal comments.

 The ruling in the Daniels case, in a nutshell, says that Métis and non-status Indians are “Indians” under section 91(24) of the Constitution Act, 1867, which means they now fall under the federal government’s jurisdiction.
-No longer are Métis and non-status Indians high-centered in identity limbo.
+No longer are Métis and non-status Indians high-centred in identity limbo.

 To start off, we turned to three legal experts we respect for some insight into six common questions about the impact on Métis and non-Status Indians and Canada.
 We provide links to their full perspectives at the end of the article.